U.S. spy agencies monitor coronavirus spread, concerns about India - sources

 “Addressing the threat has both national security and economic dimensions, requiring a concerted government-wide effort and the IC is playing an important role in monitoring the spread of the outbreak, and the worldwide response,” the official added.

-A source familiar with the activities of the Senate Intelligence Committee said the committee leaders, Republican Senator Richard Burr and Democrat Senator Mark Warner, were receiving daily updates.
+A source familiar with the activities of the Senate Intelligence Committee, led by Republican Senator Richard Burr and Democratic Senator Mark Warner, said the panel was receiving daily updates.

 The role of U.S. intelligence agencies in responding to the coronavirus epidemic at this point principally involves monitoring the spread of the illness around the world and assessing the responses of governments.